Features

 When you process a PDF, here's what happens step by step:

-4. Chunking — The cleaned text is split into chunks using the configured strategy (recursive by default, ~512 tokens each).
+- Chunking — The cleaned (or normalized) text is split into chunks using the configured strategy (recursive by default, ~512 tokens each).
+If RLM section hints are available, chunk boundaries align with logical sections.

-5. Embedding — Each chunk is sent to Jina v4 to generate a 1,024-dimensional vector embedding.
+- Embedding — Each chunk is sent to Gemini to generate a 1,024-dimensional vector embedding.
+If enrichment data is available, it's included in the embedding input for richer semantic representation.

-6. Indexing — Vectors are stored in Convex's vector index.
-Raw text is indexed for BM25 keyword search.
+- Indexing — Vectors are stored in Convex's vector index.
+Raw text (or enriched text) is indexed for BM25 keyword search.

 File Size Limits